Sarasota Reds

+History

-The roots of the Reds, however, can be traced back even further to the Tampa Tarpons.
+The roots of the Sarasota Reds franchise can be traced back to the Tampa Tarpons.
 In the 1980s, rumors arose that a major league team would come to Tampa, which would threaten the viability of the Tarpons and other minor league teams in the Tampa Bay Area.
 In 1988, the Chicago White Sox replaced Cincinnati as the Tarpons' affiliate, causing speculation that the White Sox would themselves relocate to the area.
 Fearing his team would soon be displaced, in 1989, Tarpons owner Mitchell Mick sold his franchise to the White Sox, who moved it to Sarasota, Florida and renamed it as the Sarasota White Sox.

-The team's Sarasota era produced many notable player who would go on to play in majors.
+The team's Sarasota era produced many notable player who would go on to play in the majors.
 Bo Jackson, Mike LaValliere, Dave Stieb, Hall of Famer Frank Thomas and Bob Wickman all played for the Sarasota White Sox.
 Meanwhile, Stan Belinda, David Eckstein, Nomar Garciaparra, Byung-hyun Kim, Jeff Suppan, Dustin Pedroia, Jonathan Papelbon, and Kevin Youkilis were alumni of the Sarasota Red Sox.
 The Sarasota Reds also produced many notable major league players such as Jay Bruce, Johnny Cueto, Joey Votto, Chris Heisey, and Drew Stubbs.

 After the Reds' spring-training departure from Florida's Grapefruit League to Arizona's Cactus League in 2009, the Reds and Pittsburgh Pirates did an "affiliate-swap".
 The Pirates took over the Sarasota Reds, while the Reds became the parent club of the Pirates' former Class A-Advanced affiliate, the Lynchburg Hillcats of the Carolina League.
 The Pittsburgh Pirates have had their spring training facilities based in Bradenton, Florida since in 1969, when the city met with Pirates' general manager Joe Brown and owner John W. Galbreath and both sides agreed to a lease of 40 years, with an option for another 40 years.
 On November 10, 2009, baseball officials voted to allow the Pirates to purchase and uproot the Sarasota Reds.
 The Pirates moved the team to Bradenton, where they were renamed the Bradenton Marauders.
 The Marauders became the first Florida State League team located in Bradenton since the Bradenton Growers folded in 1926.